Break action

-Break action is a type of firearm action in which the barrel or barrels are hinged much like a door and rotate perpendicularly to the bore axis to expose the breech and allow loading and unloading of cartridges.
+Break action is a type of firearm action in which the barrel(s) are hinged much like a door and rotate perpendicularly to the bore axis to expose the breech and allow loading and unloading of cartridges.
 A separate operation may be required for the cocking of a hammer to fire the new round.
-There are many types of break-action firearms; break actions are universal in double-barrelled shotguns, double-barrelled rifles, combination guns, and are commonly found in single shot pistols (especially derringers), rifles, shotguns, including flare guns, grenade launchers, air guns, and some older revolver designs.
+There are many types of break-action firearms; break actions are universal in double-barreled shotguns, double-barreled rifles, combination guns, and are commonly found in single shot pistols (especially derringers), rifles, shotguns, including flare guns, grenade launchers, air guns, and some older revolver designs.
 They are also known as hinge-action, break-open, break-barrel, break-top, or, on old revolvers, top-break actions.

 Description

 Break action

 The first break-action revolver was patented in France and Britain at the end of December in 1858 by Devisme.
 A substantial hinge pin joins the two parts of the rifle or shotgun; the stock with its firing mechanism and the fore-piece and barrel, which hold the round to be fired.
 In some cases the hinging pin may be easily removable, allowing the two portions of the weapon to be compactly and safely stored.
 In other cases the hinge will consist of a hook over a pin; releasing an auxiliary latch will allow sufficient travel to allow the hinge to be unhooked.

 A latch is operated to release the two parts of the weapon, allowing the breech to be exposed.
-Rounds are inserted into the breech, loading as many barrels (rifle or shotgun) or chambers (revolver) as desired, and the mechanism is closed and latched.
+Rounds are inserted into the breech, loading as many barrels (pistol, rifle, or shotgun) or chambers (revolver) as desired, and the mechanism is closed and latched.
 The hammer is then pulled back and latched.
 The weapon can now be fired by squeezing the trigger.

 After firing the rounds, the break action is unlatched and the barrel and forearm are allowed to fall forward.
 This causes an extractor catch to remove the spent shells so that they fall to the ground, leaving the weapon ready for reloading.

 Tip-up action

-The tip-up was the first revolver design for use with metallic cartridges in the Smith & Wesson Model 1, on which the barrel pivoted upwards, hinged on the forward end of the top strap.
+The tip-up was the first revolver designed for use with metallic cartridges in the Smith & Wesson Model 1, on which the barrel pivoted upwards, hinged on the forward end of the top strap.
 On S&W tip-up revolvers, the barrel release catch is located on both sides of the frame in front of the trigger.